 OHSU requires a criminal background check on all admitted students prior to matriculation.
 Permanent records are maintained in the UME Curriculum & Student Affairs.
 All students are expected to comply with OHSU and Veteran's Affairs (Portland VA Health System) policy for a criminal background checks and fingerprinting.
-If criminal activity is reported to the School of Medicine at the time of the pre-matriculation background check or at any point during the student's time in the MD program, the Associate Dean for Undergraduate Medical Education is responsible for reviewing the issue and following the OHSU public #03-10-011 "Background Checks."
-In certain situations, following review of the case by OHSU public safety officials and the appropriate medical school dean, the Medical Student Progress Board may be asked to review a student's criminal activity record in order to make a recommendation to the Associate Dean for Undergraduate Medical Educations of any kind may disqualify an applicant from matriculating, or prompt a dismissal hearing for a current student.
+If criminal activity is reported to the School of Medicine at the time of the prematriculation background check or at any point during the student's time in the MD program, the Associate Dean for Undergraduate Medical Education is responsible for reviewing the issue and following the OHSU policy #03-10-011 "Background Checks."
+In certain situations, following review of the case by OHSU public safety officials and the appropriate medical school dean, the Medical Student Progress Board may be asked to review a student's criminal activity record in order to make a recommendation to the Associate Dean for Undergraduate Medical Education regarding the student's admission or progression in the program.
+Criminal convictions of any kind may disqualify an applicant from matriculating, or prompt a dismissal hearing for a current student.
 In addition, all OHSU students have a duty as outlined in OHSU policy #03-10-011 referenced above to directly report all criminal convictions that occur at any point during the student's time in the MD program to the OHSU Public Safety Department.